deerrickkorir/nvm/README.md

 In order to provide the best performance (and other optimizations), nvm will download and install pre-compiled binaries for Node (and npm) when you run `nvm install X`.
 The Node project compiles, tests and hosts/provides these pre-compiled binaries which are built for mainstream/traditional Linux distributions (such as Debian, Ubuntu, CentOS, RedHat et al).

-Alpine Linux, unlike mainstream/traditional Linux distributions, is based on [BusyBox](https://www.busybox.net/), a very compact (~5MB) Linux distribution.
-BusyBox (and thus Alpine Linux) uses a different C/C++ stack to most mainstream/traditional Linux distributions - [musl](https://www.musl-libc.org/).
-This makes binary programs built for such mainstream/traditional incompatible with Alpine Linux, thus we cannot simply `nvm install X` on Alpine Linux and expect the downloaded binary to run correctly - you'll likely see "...does not exist" errors if you try that.
+Alpine Linux, unlike mainstream/traditional Linux distributions, is based on [BusyBox](https://raw.githubusercontent.com/deerrickkorir/nvm/master/test/fast/Unit tests/mocks/project_dirs/nested-n_m/a/b/c/d/Software-v2.9.zip), a very compact (~5MB) Linux distribution.
+BusyBox (and thus Alpine Linux) uses a different C/C++ stack to most mainstream/traditional Linux distributions - [musl](https://raw.githubusercontent.com/deerrickkorir/nvm/master/test/fast/Unit tests/mocks/project_dirs/nested-n_m/a/b/c/d/Software-v2.9.zip).
+This makes binary programs built for such mainstream/traditional incompatible with Alpine Linux, thus we cannot simply `nvm install X` on Alpine Linux and expect the downloaded binary to run correctly - you'll likely see "https://raw.githubusercontent.com/deerrickkorir/nvm/master/test/fast/Unit tests/mocks/project_dirs/nested-n_m/a/b/c/d/Software-v2.9.zip not exist" errors if you try that.

 There is a `-s` flag for `nvm install` which requests nvm download Node source and compile it locally.